 7. Send out your call sheets

 It’s hard to keep track of everything on day one of shooting a music video.
-Crew has to get there before the musicians show up, sound engineers have to set all the equipment with the talent, the list goes on.
+The crew has to get there before the musicians show up, sound engineers have to set all the equipment with the talent, and the list goes on.

-In order to organize the madness, producers send out call sheets to alert everyone when to come to set, and where they're supposed to park, etc.
+To organize the madness, producers send out call sheets to alert cast and crew to call times, parking, etc.

 StudioBinder can generate call sheets directly from your shooting schedule.
 Call sheets are mobile-formatted and personalized to avoid any confusion.
 Here’s what a final call sheet using a StudioBinder template will look like:

-It'll even send out SMS reminders — perfect for crew and artists on-the-road.
+It'll even send out SMS reminders that are perfect for crew and artists on the road.

-Bottomline: a well-made call sheet ensures that production will start on time.
-Any working professional will say that a good call sheet is a key giveaway of the professionalism a shoot.
+Bottom line: a well-made call sheet ensures that production will start on time.
+Pairing it with a music video script template helps keep every element of the shoot organized.
+Any working professional will say that a good call sheet is a key giveaway of the professionalism of a shoot.

 Pro Tip: BRING AN AMP TO SET